 Advisor: Dr. Omid Amili · Fluids and Imaging Innovation Lab, University of Toledo

-My thesis investigates how particles behave aerodynamically in supersonic gas flows, a problem with direct relevance to solid rocket propulsion, powder deposition systems, and high-speed particulate transport.
-Working in the Fluids and Imaging Innovation Lab under Dr. Omid Amili, I design and execute experiments using Schlieren imaging to visualize shock structures and PIV to map velocity fields around particles in the supersonic stream.
-The raw multi-modal datasets are processed through custom Python pipelines from acquisition through to drag coefficient extraction.
+My thesis investigates how particles behave aerodynamically in supersonic gas flows: a problem with direct relevance to solid rocket propulsion, powder deposition, and high-speed particulate transport.
+I design and execute experiments using Schlieren imaging to visualize shock structures and PIV to map velocity fields around particles in the supersonic stream.
+The resulting multi-modal datasets are processed through custom MATLAB and Python pipelines from acquisition through drag-coefficient extraction.

 SolidWorks · CSWA Certified · All models built from scratch